-19 Either the LXX or MT was altered, but it is difficult to establish the direction of such a change.
-The MT reading could have been changed by 4QSam^a and LXX because three-year-old bull MT "three bulls."
+23. that ... mouth MT "His word."
+The LXX, in accord with 4QSam^a, describes Elkanah's words from Hannah's viewpoint as the fulfillment of her vow, while MT considers it to be the confirmation of an earlier utterance by God.
+The latter case should be compared with the terminology used for vows in Num 30:3 "he must carry out all that has crossed his lips."19 three-year-old bull MT "three bulls."
 Hannah probably offered only a single bull (LXX and 4QSam^a) and not "three bulls" (MT), since the next verse in MT speaks about "the bull."
-MT was corrupted when the continuous writing of the original words prm/shlshh (literally: "bulls three") underlying the LXX was divided wrongly to pr mshlsh ("threeyear-old bull").
+MT was corrupted when the continuous writing of the original words prm/shlshh (literally: "bulls three") underlying the LXX was divided wrongly to pr mshlsh ("three-year-old bull").
 An offering of a "three-year-old bull" is mentioned in Gen 15:9.

-24. she...him MT "she took him up with her."
+24. she ... him MT "she took him up with her."
 4QSam^a "she took him up."
 The young Samuel's journey to Shilo is described in slightly different ways in the various sources, giving more independence to the child in the formulation of the LXX (see also the commentary to v.
 22).20 After "him" MT and probably also 4QSam^a add "when she had weaned him" in accord with v.
 23.